-Signs which are displayed inside a shop, or office window for the purposes of advertisement, may require advertisement consent.
-For example, it is not uncommon for certain businesses to attach numerous large sales posters or semi-permanent adhesive 'vinyls' to the inside of their windows - these require consent if they cover more than 10% of the display area.
-The council has powers to take enforcement action against existing signs without consent which infringe the regulations in order to have them removed.
+Signs which are displayed inside a shop or office window, may require consent.
+For example, it is not uncommon for certain businesses to attach numerous large sales posters or semi permanent adhesive 'vinyl's' to the inside of their windows - these require consent if they cover more than 10% of the display area.
+The council has powers to 'challenge' existing signs without consent which infringe the regulations and will aim to have them removed.
 Internally illuminated signs within windows will not be granted consent.